Particular/docs.particular.net/nservicebus/upgrades/sqlpersistence-oracle-null-endpoint.md

 ## Updating database schema on Oracle Database

-Schema created on Oracle Database does not allow `NULL` in `ENDPOINT` column and this patch requires that it does.
-The following script illustrates an example DDL statement for endpoint named `Publisher`.
+The schema created on Oracle Database does not allow `NULL` in the `ENDPOINT` column and this patch requires that it does.
+The following script illustrates an example DDL statement for an endpoint named `Publisher`.

 NOTE: This procedure does not require any downtime.
 It is advisable to execute it when affected endpoint instances are not under heavy load.